-At the end of September 2025 I completed a textile piece which records some of the flowers blooming on Burgess Field from March (Blackthorn) to June (Field Poppy).
+At the end of September 2025 I completed the first stage of a textile piece which records some of the flowers blooming on Burgess Field from March (Blackthorn) to June (Field Poppy).
+I’m now adding marks which represent the birdsong heard on Burgess in that period of the year.

 I draw in cottons and embroidery silks on undyed calico and the length will be padded and backed in calico and suspended from a baton to become a wall hanging.
-The finished piece will be 290 cm in length by 77 cm from top to bottom.
+It will be shown in October 2027 in the North Wall Gallery, Summertown, Oxford.
+A truly slow-burn project.

 Whenever I visit the reserve I hear and see jays.
 They often bury acorns and a spread of oak trees might result if conditions allow.